-Because error handling is an important part of creating robust applications, repeaters catch and propagate any errors they receive in a predictable, well-specified manner.
-Every promise which is passed to a repeater is preemptively caught to prevent unhandled promise rejections.
+Repeaters catch and propagate any errors they receive in a predictable, well-specified way — important for building robust applications.
+Every promise passed to a repeater is caught preemptively to prevent unhandled rejections.

 The four ways a repeater can error